joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/04/us/politics/trump-coin-crypto-investors-loss.html

 **July Fourth Heat Wave Forecast: Latest Updates**\
-`The Midwest gets a break, but much of the East Coast will again climb above 100 degrees.
-Experts said people should stay indoors as much as possible.`\
+`The Midwest will get a break but temperatures for much of the East Coast will again climb above 100 degrees.
+Stay indoors as much as possible, experts said.`\
 https://www.nytimes.com/2026/07/04/weather/july-fourth-heat-wave-updates.html

 **In Rwanda, July 4 Is Liberation Day From Genocide**\